Encryptioner/private-chat/ai-instructions/task-1-plug-n-play-support.md

 ### Instructions
 1. When I start, `markdown-to-slide` project by pnpm dev, it gives this error. `intercept-console-error.ts:44 _loadApp -> No element found for id ai-chat-widget-container`
 2. Also it should be in a way that, on the `markdown-to-slide` project, user doesn't have to create chat box/icon on his own.
-It should be setup using `in-browser-llm-inference` project.
+It should be setup using `private-chat` project.
 If necessary check `ai-chat-interface-web` project.
 It works as plug and play.
 If the embed script is present, it should work.
 Follow this info, in that readme
     If u want to load the chat assistant by default, ensure there is a html `div` element present on the time website first loads by id `ai-mate-chat-embed-div`.
 For example:
     ```
     <div v-show="!authStore.token">